1. Introduction

 4.1.3 Option 3: Corbado Action

 This option leverages Corbado’s action system to handle the authentication flow.
-Instead of implementing verification logic of signedPasskeyData in your system, you can use a post-login action to create and return a session.
+Instead of implementing verification logic of signedPasskeyData in your system, you can use a post-login action to create and return an access token.
 This approach minimizes the integration effort while maintaining security.
 Here’s how the flow typically works: The implementation involves creating a post-login action:

 export const handler = async (event) => {